 Your TEFL Org certificate contains the following information:

 The total number of hours of TEFL training you have completed

 The course modules that you have completed

 Learning outcomes of the course

 Information about TEFL Org

 Learn more: Our TEFL Certificates

 Where can I get my TEFL certificate legalised?

 As certificates are issued in the UK, a UK body needs to legalise your TEFL certificate.
-Follow our guide here /legalising-your-tefl-certificate/
+Follow our guide on getting your TEFL certificate legalised.

 I’ve lost my certificate.
 How do I order a new one?